dblock/open-weather-ruby-client/README.md

 ```

 Returns weather by city, optional state (in the US) and optional ISO 3166 country code.
-Names that cannot be resolved will cause the API call to fail with Faraday::ResourceNotFound error.
+Names that cannot be resolved will cause the API call to fail with "Faraday::ResourceNotFound" error.

 ```ruby
 client.current_city('Sydney')